choonghyunryu/dlookr/README.md

 </div>

-- The dynamic contents of the report is shown in the following figure.:
+- The dynamic contents of the report are shown in the following figure.:

 <div class="figure" style="text-align: center">